 Birds and Nesting Material

-Birds use a wide variety of nesting material, from grasses, mosses and twigs to animal fur, bits of string, mosses, mud, spider silk and more.
-Some birds will even use more unique materials such as strips of plastic bags, snakeskin or aluminum foil, but despite the variety of materials, they can be picky about what they choose to construct their nests with and how different materials are interwoven.
-Adding nesting material to bird houses is not usually a good idea, and the birds that want to use the house may simply remove any well-meaning additions before they begin nest construction – making more work for them and making a bird house with included nesting material less attractive overall.
+Birds use a wide variety of nesting material, from grasses, mosses, and twigs to animal fur, bits of string, mosses, mud, spider silk, and more.
+Some birds will even use more unique materials such as strips of plastic bags, snakeskin, or aluminum foil.
+Despite the variety of materials different birds may use, however, they can be picky about exactly what they choose to construct their nests with and how different materials are interwoven.
+Adding nesting material to birdhouses is not usually a good idea, and the birds that want to use the house may simply remove any well-meaning additions before they begin nest construction.
+In the end, this makes more work for the birds and makes a birdhouse with included nesting material less attractive overall.

-While most birds are picky and will simply remove or rearrange any added nesting material, birds that do not build elaborate nests may appreciate a thin layer of coarse sawdust or small wood chips added to a bird house or nesting box.
-Birds that would naturally chip out a nesting cavity – woodpeckers – are not put off by sawdust or wood chips in the bird house, and the nesting material can help insulate and cushion any resulting eggs.
+While most birds are picky and will simply remove or rearrange any added nesting material, birds that do not build elaborate nests may appreciate a thin layer of coarse sawdust or small wood chips added to a birdhouse or bird nesting box.
+Birds that would naturally chip out a nesting cavity, such as woodpeckers, are not put off by sawdust or wood chips in the birdhouse, and the nesting material can help insulate and cushion any resulting eggs.
 Owls are also amenable to this nesting material, because they are used to reusing old woodpecker nesting cavities.
-If a bird house is specifically meant for woodpeckers or owls, a layer of sawdust or fine wood chips up to one inch thick can be added to the house, but be sure the material is coarse enough that it cannot cause breathing difficulties or a smothering hazard for young hatchlings.
+If a birdhouse is specifically meant for owls or woodpeckers, a layer of sawdust or fine wood chips up to one inch thick can be added to the house, but be sure the material is coarse enough that it cannot cause breathing difficulties or a smothering hazard for young hatchlings.

 Other Nesting Material Options

-Because most birds do not appreciate nesting material added to bird houses, backyard birders need to find other ways to attract birds with nesting material without making the actual nesting sites less promising.
+Because most birds do not appreciate nesting material added to birdhouses, birders need to find other ways to attract birds with nesting material without making the actual nesting sites less promising.
 Options include:

-- A pile of pine needles, small twigs and grass clippings.
+- A convenient pile of pine needles, small twigs, and grass clippings

-- A mesh suet cage or net filled with cotton fibers, bits of string or fur.
+- A mesh suet cage or net filled with cotton fibers, short bits of string, or fur

-Many wild bird stores and online retailers offer nesting materials in balls, cages or other attractive packets that can be hung out for birds to pick from.
-Hanging or setting these and other nesting materials near promising nesting sites, including bird houses, can encourage birds to build their nests nearby, and birders can watch the birds claim nesting material to learn where nests are located, even if the bird house isn't a favorite location.
+Many wild bird stores and online retailers offer nesting materials in balls, cages, or other attractive packets that can be hung out for birds to pick from.
+Hanging or setting these and other nesting materials near promising nesting sites, including birdhouses, can encourage birds to build their nests nearby.
+Birders can then watch the birds claim nesting material to learn where nests are located for fun viewing, even if the birdhouse isn't a favorite location.